Ghalastic/Robot-Control/README.md

-# Task 1 - Robot Direction Control
+# Task 1 - Robot Direction Control Web Page
-Task Description: build a web page to control the direction of the robot's movement and link it to a database.
+Task Description: build a web page to control the direction of the robot's movements and link it to a database.
 ## Steps:-
 ### 1- Choose a Server-Side Language:
 For example, PHP.